launchdarkly/LaunchDarkly-Docs/style-guide.md

 Writing useful procedures is a skill it takes time to cultivate, but here are some best practices:

 Divide procedures into steps by tracking interactions.
-Every time a user has to click or type to accomplish something, that's a discrete step.
+Every time a LaunchDarkly customer has to click or type to accomplish something, that's a discrete step.
 Steps start with verbs.
 "Click," "Enter," "Navigate," "Scroll."

-Only describe what the user is doing and experiencing.
+Only describe what the reader is doing and experiencing.
 Procedures are not for background technical information.
-You can, however, explain the consequences of user behavior, such as a page opening, a drawer appearing, or a setting being saved.
+You can, however, explain the consequences of their behavior, such as a page opening, a drawer appearing, or a setting being saved.

 Example: